 EXCLUSIVE!
-Salman Khan's Bodyguard Shera Reveals That One Quality Which He Likes About The Star
+Salman Khan's Bodyguard Shera Reveals The One Quality That He Likes About The Star

 Over the years, the former has become a celebrity in his own way.
 He also runs an agency named Tiger Security Services which provides security to high-profile clients.
 More recently, Shera joined Shiv Sena in presence of Shiv Sena chief Uddhav Thackeray and Yuva Sena president Aaditya Thackeray at Matoshree and even participated in the rallies for the party.

-In an exclusive interview with Filmibeat, Salman's close-aide Shera spoke about the superstar and also opened up about his acting aspirations.
+In an exclusive interview to Filmibeat, Salman Khan's close-aide Shera spoke about the superstar and also opened up about his acting aspirations.
 When asked to reveal his favourite quality of Salman, Shera told us, "He is a very kind and true person.
 Whatever lies in his heart, is there in mind.
 I have worked with him for 25 years and I am willing to work for another 25 years.
 I have many memories with him.
 There are many instances where he has helped me.
 I am who I am today, because of Bhaijaan.
 My name and fame is also all because of him."

 Salman Khan's upcoming films are 'Dabangg 3' and 'Radhe: Your Most Wanted Bhai'.
 When asked which of these two movies has got him more excited, Shera played it safe and answered, "I am excited for every film of his."

-In the same interview, he also revealed that his favourite on-screen name of the superstar is Prem.
+In the Filmibeat interview, Shera also revealed that his favourite onscreen name of Salman Khan is 'Prem'!

 Shera also starred in a cameo in Salman Khan's 2011 film 'Bodyguard'.
 The superstar had even got him to release the film's first look as a tribute to his real-life bodyguard.